An Untold Tale About Richard Feynman

 My second novel, Secret of the Sixth Magic, explores how in a fantasy world such an exploration might take place.

 To find out more about my adventures at Cal Tech, subscribe to my newsletter.
+It comes out roughly monthly.
+I promise I will not spam you.

 privacy policy